plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 * fossilize the MRCA of the xerophytic (dry-adapted) clade to have pinnate venation
 * fossilize the MRCA of the xerophytic (dry-adapted) clade to have palmate venation

-Note: the  <tt>Node01</tt> in the manual is just a name you invent to identify this fossilization constraint; you could call this <tt>xeronode</tt> if you want.
+Note: the  `Node01` in the manual is just a name you invent to identify this fossilization constraint; you could call this `xeronode` if you want.

 The main question is: What is the log Bayes Factor for pinnate vs. palmate venation?